microsoft/FluidFramework/docs/content/start/property-dds/property-reserved.md

 title: Reserved Properties
 menuPosition: 8
 ---
-Reserved properties are container properties whose Schema is inbuilt into PropertyDDS.
-These properties have a special meaning for PropertyDDS and PropertyDDS might provide additional functionality for those object types.
+Reserved properties are container properties whose Schema is inbuilt into Property DDS.
+These properties have a special meaning for Property DDS and Property DDS might provide additional functionality for those object types.

 ## NamedProperty

 A *NamedProperty* is a property which has a unique GUID associated to it.
-This enables the application and PropertyDDS to uniquely identify a property that has a schema inheriting from NamedProperty.
+This enables the application and Property DDS to uniquely identify a property that has a schema inheriting from NamedProperty.
 This allows tracking of the property, for example when it is moved inside of the document.

-PropertyDDS automatically assigns a new random GUID when a NamedProperty is created by the PropertyFactory.
+Property DDS automatically assigns a new random GUID when a NamedProperty is created by the PropertyFactory.
 The GUID must be unique within the PropertySet, so the application has to be careful when cloning names properties to not insert multiple properties with the same GUID into the document.

 The NamedProperty has the following schema: